MaxxAir Fan Deluxe Review (After 4+ Years Living In A Camper)

 This is not a problem on higher speeds because the velocity overrides the imbalance and the squeak goes away.

-However, on low speeds (settings 1-3 out of 10) there’s a faint squeaking noise that started after a year.
+However, on low speeds (settings 1-3 out of 10) there’s a faint squeaking noise that started about a year after install.

-Anytime you change a setting, the Maxxair Fan beeps.
-Including when the thermostat makes an automatic adjustment.
+Anytime you change a setting, the Maxxair Fan Deluxe confirms adjustments with a beep.
+Including when the thermostat makes an automatic adjustment (turning on/off, changing fan speed), even in the middle of the night.

 During the day it’s fine, but at night the thermostat beep can wake me up.
 If you’re a light sleeper you may not like using the thermostat feature at night for this reason.

-Look, I’m not afraid to invest money in a high quality product like this.
+Look, I’m not afraid to invest money in a high quality product like the MaxxAir Fan Deluxe.
 But if it were less expensive I wouldn’t complain.

 Considering how well it works, and how much you need it, I think the price is justified.